loda-lang/loda-programs/programs/oeis/list3.md

 * [A321499](http://oeis.org/A321499) ([L12 program](321/A321499.asm)): Numbers of the form (x - y)(x^2 - y^2) with x > y > 0.
 * [A321501](http://oeis.org/A321501) ([L12 program](321/A321501.asm)): Numbers not of the form (x - y)(x^2 - y^2) with x > y > 0; complement of A321499.
 * [A321573](http://oeis.org/A321573) ([L18 program](321/A321573.asm)): Row sums of A321624.
+* [A321579](http://oeis.org/A321579) ([L43 program](321/A321579.asm)): Number of n-tuples of 4 elements excluding reverse duplicates and those consisting of repetitions of the same element only.
 * [A321643](http://oeis.org/A321643) ([L18 program](321/A321643.asm)): a(n) = 5*2^n - (-1)^n.
 * [A321672](http://oeis.org/A321672) ([L12 program](321/A321672.asm)): Number of chiral pairs of rows of length 5 using up to n colors.
 * [A321773](http://oeis.org/A321773) ([L20 program](321/A321773.asm)): Number of compositions of n into parts with distinct multiplicities and with exactly three parts.